How to Use a Heat Gun to Remove Paint | Step by Step

 What Can You Use a Heat Gun for?

 Usually, heat is popularly known for paint stripping.
 However, heat gun uses extend to many other types of jobs.
 A heat gun can be used on various types of surfaces such as brick, wood, concrete, metal, and stone.
-Also, you can use it for plumbing jobs where you need to blend plastic pipes or drying materials using the heavy temperature.
+Also, you can use it for plumbing jobs where you need to blend plastic pipes or drying materials using heavy temperature.
 Additionally, you can also use it for melting or breaking down adhesives, glues, or defrosting pipes.

 No matter which purpose you use the device for, you need to maintain proper safety and caution every time.
 Since the device generates high temperatures, it can damage other parts like solder joints or scotch connectors.